kt-git-init/kt-git-init/readme.md

   - DoneDash is a full-stack note-taking application designed to streamline task management.
 Built with React, Next.js, and Tailwind CSS, it leverages MongoDB for data storage.
 Add, Edit, Delete, Categorize and Search notes with ease.

 ### 💬 About Me
-Software Development Engineer pursuing a Master’s degree in Computer Science with 1.8 years of Full Stack Development experience.
-Skilled in TypeScript, React, Next.js, Java, Spring Boot, RESTful API, and Redux Toolkit, I focus on creating efficient systems.
+Software Engineer with almost 2 years of Full Stack Development experience :

-As a AI Engineer Intern at [Context Learn](https://context-learn.com/), I developed scalable AI infrastructure and real-time RAG services using LangChain and Pinecone, optimized API response times from 2s to 200ms, and integrated an AI-powered voice assistant built with OpenAI’s Whisper and GPT models—facilitating over 20,000 personalized onboarding sessions with 99% API reliability.
+As a AI Engineer Intern at [Context Learn](https://context-learn.com/), I developed scalable AI infrastructure and real-time RAG services using LangChain and Pinecone, optimized API response times from 2s to 200ms, and integrated an AI-powered voice assistant built with OpenAI’s Whisper and GPT models facilitating over 20,000+ personalized onboarding sessions with 99% API reliability.

 As a Software Engineer at [Persistent Systems](https://www.persistent.com/), I engineered a high-performance web application for a supply chain company, leveraging React and Spring Boot.
 Optimized load times by 38% and boosted the Lighthouse score from 76 to 94.
 Improved state management efficiency by 30%, reduced invalid form submissions by 80% with robust validation, and transitioned from CSS Modules to Tailwind CSS, cutting bundle size by 40%.
 Performance optimizations, including useMemo and useCallback, reduced wasted renders by 45%.